 • Don’t click email links.
 If you receive an email from your bank or a company like Amazon, open a browser window and go directly to the company’s site.
 Don’t click a link in an email.

 • Use unique passwords.
-If you use the same password for multiple accounts, a hacker that accesses one of your accounts might be able to break into all of your accounts.
+If you use the same password for multiple accounts, a hacker who accesses one of your accounts might be able to break into all of your accounts.
 Use different passwords for each of your accounts.
 A password manager like McAfee True Key can help you create and save passwords.

 • Check your browser security.
 Web browsers like Google Chrome and Safari can be set to block fraudulent websites.
 Go into the settings for your browser and adjust the security level.